JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 It has the following fields:
 * `name` (required) — specifies the name of the state (name of the root tag in XML).
-* `storages` — one or more of `@com.intellij.openapi.components.Storage` annotations to specify the storage locations.
+* `storages` — one or more of [`@Storage`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/Storage.java) annotations to specify the storage locations.
   Optional for project-level values — standard project file is used in this case.
 * `reloadable` (optional) — if set to false, a full project (or application) reload is required when the XML file is changed externally, and the state has changed.